 There were numerous uprisings of the enslaved in the eighteenth and nineteenth centuries across the landscape of the New World.
 Enslaved Africans never accepted the fact of their enslavement.
 Neither did they accept the fact that they were chattel.
 The maintenance of the slave economies that produced the rice, sugar, coffee, tobacco, and cotton so necessary to Western Europe, was a violent affair.

 Much of the violence was exerted upon the enslaved, but not all of it.
 Gerald Horne argues that the founding of the United States had much to do with the untenable situation that had emerged for enslavers in the British Caribbean, which was rent by revolt.
-They found solace on the mainland and eventually they revolted against British rule, themselves.
-Their revolt, according to Horne, however was about their fears that the moral argument against enslavement would be victorious.
+They found solace on the mainland, and eventually they revolted against British rule, themselves.
+Their rebellion, according to Horne, however, was about their fears that the moral argument against enslavement would be victorious.
 Thus, in some ways, and quite ironically, many who contributed to the founding of the United States, were only there because of the revolutionary resistance of the enslaved.
 The same could be said about the expansion of the United States.

 Haiti actively supported and encouraged rebellion beyond its borders, inspiring the anti-slavery efforts of Simon Bolivar among others.
 Haiti was thus a threat to both the British Empire and the United States, which did not recognize its existence until the American Civil War.
-It obviously also caused turmoil in France, which had undergone its own revolution, but famously could not conceive of the enslaved as revolutionaries as well.
-The abolitionist movement in France, the Amis des Noirs, placed pressure upon the French revolutionaries to extend the “rights of man” to mixed race citizens of Saint Domingue, but it was inconsistent and uneven.
+It also caused turmoil in France, which had undergone its revolution, but famously could not conceive of the enslaved as revolutionaries as well.
+The abolitionist movement in France, the Amis des Noirs, placed pressure upon the French revolutionaries to extend the “rights of man” to mixed-race citizens of Saint Domingue, but it was inconsistent and uneven.
 By 1804, the founding of Haiti would write Black citizenship into the very meaning of the term, “citizen.”

 The United States responded to the threat of violence by exerting greater control over the enslaved population.
 Nat Turner’s rebellion was one of many that roused the fear of violence.
-Rebellions in Virginia and South Carolina, led to the abolition of private meetings of the enslaved and the prohibition of reading, writing, and preaching.
+Rebellions in Virginia and South Carolina led to the abolition of private meetings of the enslaved and the prohibition of reading, writing, and preaching.
 There were other conflicts—both violent and political—in the tumultuous two decades after Turner’s rebellion that led directly to abolitionist and quasi-abolitionist political parties.
-One of them, the Republican Party, would elect Abraham Lincoln to office, a year after John Brown and other abolitionists had decided that electoral means would not suffice.
+One of them, the Republican Party, would elect Abraham Lincoln to the office, a year after John Brown and other abolitionists had decided that electoral means would not suffice.
 They were proven right.